 A refund of tuition paid is applicable when a student drops individual classes (units) or chooses to withdraw from all of their classes.
-Refund calculation is based on the effective date and/or the submission of a Withdrawal form or Program Modification form to the Registration Office.
+Refund calculation is based on the last date of attendance and/or the submission date of a Withdrawal form or Program Modification form to the Registration Office.
 Please refer to the Add/Drop policies under the Enrollment, Registration and Degree Information section.